Vitiligo Treatment in Delhi

 What are the common causes of Vitiligo?

-The pigment that gives normal colour to the skin is known as melanin and is.
+The pigment that gives normal color to the skin is known as melanin and is.
 It is made up of cells known as melanocytes.
 In Vitiligo patches, the melanocytes are absent.

 The causes could be genetic too as it is likely that one or more genes may be responsible for this disorder.
 This, however, is not proven scientifically.
 Other causes of Vitiligo could be sunburn and emotional distress too.
 But again not scientifically proven.